Observables

 end

-With this technique you can listen to all sorts of things which is very useful when you want your tool to change its behaviour or initialize itself each time the user selects a new instrument, track, sample and so on.
+With this technique, you can listen to all sorts of events, which is very useful when you want your tool to react to user actions like selecting a new instrument, track, or sample.

-There are different Observables for each primitive type like ObservableBoolean
+There are different Observables for each primitive type, such as ObservableBoolean

 , ObservableNumber

-etc.).
-You can check out the entire Observables API to see them all.
+.
+You can explore the entire Observables API to see them all.